-The Denver Film Society is proud to announce the first round of funding through the Music on Film-Film on Music (MOFFOM) Documentary Grant Program.
-The MOFFOM grant will provide up to $25,000 annually in finishing funds for documentary productions specifically for music licensing, scoring and composition.
-Awardees will be announced at the 40th Denver Film Festival (November 2017).
+The Denver Film Society is proud to announce the Music on Film-Film on Music (MOFFOM) Documentary Grant Program.
+The MOFFOM grant will provide up to $20,000 annually in finishing funds for documentary productions specifically for music licensing, scoring and composition.
+Awardees will be announced at the 41st Denver Film Festival (November 2018).

 HOW TO APPLY:

 Approximately ten applicants will be invited to submit a full application.
 Finalists’ materials will be reviewed by a panel of industry professionals including composers, music supervisors, producers, etc.

 The Denver Film Society will convene panels to evaluate applications and award grants at its sole discretion.
 Winners will be announced in a press release and on the DFS website.

 Payment will be made via business check and can be made out to an individual or company name according to recipient specifications.
 The Denver Film Society will issue a 1099 form at the year’s end reflecting grant income.

 1510 York Street, Third Floor

 Denver, CO 80206

 Going to Mars: The Nikki Giovanni Project pushes the boundaries of biographical documentary storytelling to reveal the enduring influence of one of America’s greatest living artists and social commentators.
 Combining parallel cinematic story editing with visually innovative treatments of her poetry, together with intimate vérité, rich archival footage, and Giovanni’s own captivating contemporary performances, Going to Mars recounts the story of the artist and activist and the tumultuous historical periods in which she lived—from the Civil Rights Movement, to the Black Arts Movement, to present-day Black Lives Matter.